topcoder-platform/taas-apis/README.md

       Alternatively, you may update `.env` file and replace `dockerhost` with your docker IP address.

-3. 🚢 Start docker-compose with services which are required to start Topcoder Bookings API locally
+3. 🚢 Start docker-compose with services which are required to start Topcoder TaaS API locally

    ```bash
    npm run services:up